-

 Joint Review Committee on Education in Radiologic Technology (JRCERT)

-The Radiologic Technology Associate’s degree program at the Lake Elmo/Woodbury campus in Minnesota and the Central Pasco and Ocala campuses in Florida is accredited by the Joint Review Committee on Education in Radiologic Technology.
+The following Radiologic Technology Associate degree programs at Rasmussen University are accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT):

 Joint Review Committee on Education in Radiologic Technology